 First off, let's debunk the myth that gender-neutral pronouns are just for the "woke" millennials and Gen Z.

 People of all ages and backgrounds are beginning to recognize the importance of using pronouns that reflect a person's gender identity.
-In fact, it's becoming more common for individuals to include their preferred pronouns in their email signatures or social media bios.
+In fact, it's becoming more common for individuals to include their pronouns in their email signatures or social media bios.

 But why does this matter in the workplace?